D-o-d-o-x/fancy_rl/README.md

    For environments, you can pass any [gymnasium](https://gymnasium.farama.org/) or [Fancy Gym](https://alrhub.github.io/fancy_gym/) environment ID as a string, a function returning a gymnasium or torchrl environment, an already instantiated gymnasium or torchrl environment, or a dict that will be passed to gymnasium.make.
 Check 'example/example.py' for a more complete usage example.

 2. **Additional Modules for TRPL**: Designed to integrate with torchrl's primitives-first approach, these modules are ideal for building custom algorithms with precise trust region projections.
+   Oh, you want documentation for these?
+To bad...
+(TODO)

 ## Background on Trust Region Policy Layers (TRPL)